daniyl-x/containers/README.md

-# Container-compose
+# Containers
 *This repository contains YAML files for use with podman-compose or docker-compose.*

-All of these files contain configurations, specific for my needs, so you should use them as an example only .
+All of these files may contain configuration, specific for my needs, so you should use them as an example only.

 ## Table of Contents